coralogix/terraform-provider-coralogix/docs/resources/dashboard.md

 Required:

 - `query` (Attributes) (see [below for nested schema](#nestedatt--layout--sections--rows--widgets--definition--gauge--query))
 - `unit` (String) The unit of the gauge.
-Can be one of ["percent" "gbytes" "bytes_iec" "kibytes" "gibytes" "none" "kbytes" "mibytes" "euro" "usd_cents" "seconds" "mbytes" "euro_cents" "usd" "microseconds" "bytes" "milliseconds"].
+Can be one of ["euro_cents" "usd_cents" "none" "microseconds" "milliseconds" "bytes_iec" "kibytes" "gibytes" "euro" "percent" "seconds" "mbytes" "gbytes" "kbytes" "usd" "bytes" "mibytes"].

 Optional: